-Subsequent to the end of the quarter, Wescan announced that it had entered into an agreement with Fugro Airborne Surveys of Ottawa, Ontario to conduct a 2,000 line-kilometre airborne geophysical survey over its Hudson Bay, Saskatchewan coal dispositions (see Wescan News Release dated April 28, 2009).
+In the second quarter of 2009, Wescan initiated a 2,000 line-kilometre GEOTEM Electromagnetic Magnetic airborne geophysical survey over its highly prospective Hudson Bay, Saskatchewan coal permits.
 The survey will provide extensive magnetic and electromagnetic geophysical data over areas believed to be highly prospective for coal.
-The contract includes a Broadband GEOTEM Electromagnetic Magnetic survey as well as specialized geophysical processing and interpretation to identify coal bearing sub-basins.
-The successful drilling of GEOTEM targets on adjacent properties has resulted in the discovery of coal intersections up to 100 metres in vertical thickness.
+The contract includes a Broadband GEOTEM Electromagnetic Magnetic survey as well as specialized geophysical processing and interpretation to identify coal bearing subbasins.
 The GEOTEM survey aims to delineate all potential sub-basins in the Devonian basement which are favorable for the development of coal in the overlying Cretaceous sediments.
+Subsequent to the quarter the Company announced the completion of the survey.
+(See Wescan news release dated April 28, 2009).